- Canary Islands

 Well, since we're talking about a weather-related topic, it's very hard to predict how strong the wind will be at a certain time and how it will affect your holiday.

 During the summer months, especially in June and July, the wind in Fuerteventura tends to blow harder compared to other months.
 This is the reason why each year, in July, Fuerteventura is the host for the World Windsurfing Championship, which happens in the south of the island in Jandia.

-Starting with September the winds tend to cool down a little, but you still get a breeze, typical for any island, no matter where it is located.
+Starting with September the winds tend to settle down a little, but you still get a breeze, typical for any island, no matter where it is located.

-As a general advice, beaches that are open and exposed tend to be windier and you can get "slapped" with sand everywhere, which can be an unpleasant feeling.
+As a piece of general advice, beaches that are open and exposed tend to be windier and you can get "slapped" with sand everywhere, which can be an unpleasant feeling.

 Beaches with less wind

 On the opposite side of the spectrum, the small beach - Muelle Chico - in front of Music Square in Corralejo is more sheltered, so you won't have the same issues there.